+Acknowledgements

-Acknowledgements The authors would like to thank all patients and companions for their willingness to participate in this study.
+Our thanks are extended to all patients and companions for their willingness to participate in this study.
 The physicians who were prepared to be observed and recorded are also especially thanked.
-We thank Dr Stephen Falk for his valuable feedback on the manuscript.
+We thank Dr. Stephen Falk for his valuable feedback on the manuscript.
+The original study was funded with a grant from Cancer Research UK, reference C17713/A6132.
+IJ Korfage was funded through a fellowship of the Dutch Cancer Society, reference EMCR 2008-4339.